 Many named gift opportunities for galleries and educational spaces remain available in the new museums for interested donors, as well as opportunities to endow programmatic areas such as the Art Study Center, the Department of Academic and Public Programs, conservation, curatorial and conservation training, exhibitions, publications, and acquisitions of art.
 For further information, please contact Thomas Woodward, Director of Institutional Advancement, at 617-384-7317.

 The Harvard Art Museums welcome inquiries about ways to develop mutually beneficial partnerships with interested corporations and businesses.
 Corporate support opportunities are available for a variety of exhibitions, public programs, and research activities.
-For further information, please contact Thomas Woodward, Director of Institutional Advancement, at 617-384-7317.
+In addition, the museums are pleased to offer a Corporate Membership program.
+For further information, contact Thomas Woodward, Director of Institutional Advancement, at 617-384-7317.

 Gifts to endow programs and projects in perpetuity are welcome.
 Endowment funds are managed by the Harvard Management Company, and annual income from each fund is designated for a specific purpose, as agreed upon between the donor and the Harvard Art Museums.
 Funds can be endowed for a wide variety of purposes, including:

 - Curatorial research funds

 - Curatorships, conservatorships, and essential administrative staff positions

 - Acquisition funds for the purchase of works of art